-Divorce can be a complicated process, but like any process, it can be broken down and figured out.
+Divorce and separation proceedings can be a complicated process, but like any legal process, our lawyers will help break it down for you.

 While it’s never been easier to get divorced with huge amounts of guidance online, some guides fail to take into account the basics.
 This isn’t a guide for dummies so much as a guide for the uninitiated on the basics of divorce, namely how you qualify for a divorce in the first place.